nsippel/nsippel.github.io/portfolio.md

             <li>A WordPress blog site.</li>
             <li>Technologies: LAMP, Javascript, jquery, HTML5, CSS3, Bootstrap.</li>
             <li>Hosted at 1and1.com.</li>
             <li>I built and install a plugin to allow the blog contributer/writer to upload images and sound (bird calls/song) from a mobile device.
-Also a plugin that displays feature photos based on the post popularity and guest votes.</li>
+Also a plugin that displays feature photos based on the post popularity.</li>
             <li><a href="//wildbirdslife.com" target="_blank">Visit the site</a></li>
             </ul>
         </div><!-- col-md-4 -->